 A special student may or may not be pursuing a degree elsewhere at the undergraduate or graduate level and is admitted to take approved classes at MIT.
 Special students are considered non-degree students.
 Admission as a special student does not imply any commitment on the part of MIT toward an individual’s admissibility to regular student status.

-Undergraduate special students are individuals that have not yet obtained a bachelor’s degree, and apply through the Office of the Dean for Graduate Education (ODGE).
+Undergraduate special students are individuals that have not yet obtained a bachelor’s degree, and apply through the Office of Graduate Education (OGE).

 Graduate special students are individuals that have already obtained a bachelor’s degree, and apply through the Advanced Study Program (ASP).